 Depending on the brand, e-liquids containing different ratios of VG and PG content may impact the vaping experience for consumers.
 For example, some brands' e-liquids containing a higher ratio of PG could mean a more potent vaping experience, similar to the feeling a smoker might be used to, along with experiencing more intense flavor from your e-liquid flavors.

 On the other hand, for many brands, VG typically has a stronger sweet taste.
 Because of this, VG may make it more difficult to detect flavors in e-liquids.
 Whether or not this impacts your vaping experience all depends on your personal preferences.
 Some vape consumers do not mind the sweeter taste of VG-heavy e-liquids.

-Propylene Glycol is more commonly used than Vegetable Glycerin in the production of e-liquid and has a thinner consistency.
+Propylene Glycol (PG) is more commonly used than Vegetable Glycerin (VG) in the production of e-liquid and has a thinner consistency.
 Additionally, it’s generally thought to offer a greater flavor intensity than Vegetable Glycerin.
-As it has a thinner consistency, Propylene Glycol will not clog your clearomizer as much as Vegetable Glycerin.

 Our myblu™ flavors come in easy to use, pre-filled liquidpods that easily click into the myblu™ e-cig device.
 Our myblu™ liquidpods are available in a variety of flavors and nicotine percentages allowing you to tailor your vaping experience.